sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Add Columns
 ----------------------------------------

-Below is a sample workflow which contains Add Columns processor in Fire Insights.
+Below is a sample workflow which contains Add Columns processor in Sparkflows.
 It demonstrates usage of Add Columns node to add new columns with Current Date, Current Time, String Constant and Integer Column values.

 It does the following processing of data: